 - 2 tsp mustard of your choice (I make my own, but Dijon is a great choice here)

 - ¼ cup olive oil

 Delicious Herbal Options

 - 1 tsp (or more) fresh pressed garlic

 - 3 Tbsp assorted chopped herbs (see my favorite herbal blends below)

-In a food processor mix the yolks, mustard, lemon juice and garlic until they are blended.
+Begin making your herbal mayonnaise in a food processor.
+Simply mix the yolks, mustard, lemon juice, and garlic until they are blended.
 While the processor blades are turning, pour the sunflower and olive oil through the top spout in a slow, thin, steady stream (very slowly, it should take you several minutes to pour all the oil in).
-After all oil has been added and you hear the mixture thicken, add the salt, pepper, and herbs of your choice.
+After all, oil has been added and you hear the mixture thicken, add the salt, pepper, and herbs of your choice.

-This mayo can be eaten immediately, but the flavors will develop better if you chill for at least a couple hours before serving.
+This herbal mayonnaise can be eaten immediately, but the flavors will develop better if you chill for at least a couple hours before serving.